XRPLF/xrpl-dev-portal/content/concepts/consensus-network/fee-voting.md

 Validators can vote for changes to basic [transaction cost](concept-transaction-cost.html) as well as [reserve requirements](concept-reserves.html).
 If the preferences in a validator's configuration are different than the network's current settings, the validator expresses its preferences to the network periodically.
 If a quorum of validators agrees on a change, they can apply a change that takes effect thereafter.
 Validators may do this for various reasons, especially to adjust to long-term changes in the value of XRP.

-Operators of [`rippled` validators](tutorial-rippled-setup.html#running-a-validator) can set their preferences for the transaction cost and reserve requirements in the `[voting]` stanza of the `rippled.cfg` file. **Caution:** insufficient requirements could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.
+Operators of [`rippled` validators](tutorial-rippled-setup.html#running-a-validator) can set their preferences for the transaction cost and reserve requirements in the `[voting]` stanza of the `rippled.cfg` file.

+**Caution:** Insufficient requirements could expose the XRP Ledger peer-to-peer network to denial-of-service attacks.

 The parameters you can set are as follows:

 | Parameter | Description | Recommended Value |
 |-----------|-------------|-------------------|